 - Golden Retrievers

-How many types of kidney failure are there?
+How many types of dog kidney failure are there?

 Acute Kidney Failure

-Acute kidney failure happens suddenly and is often due to something infectious such as leptospira, dehydration, NSAIDs (non-steriodal anti-inflammatories often given for pain), allergic or anaphylactic reactions, and other less common causes.
+Acute kidney failure happens suddenly and is often due to something infectious such as leptospira, dehydration, NSAIDs (non-steroidal anti-inflammatories often given for pain), allergic or anaphylactic reactions, and other less common causes.

 Chronic Kidney Failure

 Chronic kidney failure is a condition that has gone on for a while.
-Some of the causes are similar such as the chronic use of NSAIDs, chronic infection (Lyme), chronic use of medications for allergies or other health conditions, while other times it’s genetic or sometimes it’s just age related.
+Some of the causes are similar such as the chronic use of NSAIDs, chronic infection (Lyme), and chronic use of medications for allergies or other health conditions, while other times it’s genetic or sometimes it’s just age-related.
 Many humans have kidney issues once they enter their 80s.

 What are the symptoms of acute renal failure?